 I’m walking down memory lane today, thinking about all the wonderful food I eat every time I travel to New York.

 If I were to go to NY, I don’t even know what I would eat first.
-Food scene changes so fast there, but always delicious and memorable.
+The food scene changes so fast there, but are always delicious and memorable.
 One of my most memorable food adventures was when I met the Brooklyn Baking Barons.
 Their Honey Whiskey Cake is unforgettable!
 Last time I ordered one, I nearly ate the whole thing myself.

 Shakshuka with Parmesan Polenta